DataDog/hiring-engineers/answers.md

 I found the exercise a good introduction to getting started with DataDog and as expected from a mature product it was a straightforward process.

-Since I am comfortable with the either approach I decided to move forward with Docker for Linux and the dockerized Datadog Agent image for two reasons, lower profile and an opportunity to become familiar with the dockerized agent.
+Since I am comfortable with either approach I decided to move forward with Docker for Linux and the dockerized Datadog Agent image for two reasons, lower profile and an opportunity to become familiar with the dockerized agent.

 ## Environment